New City, Illinois

 New City is an unincorporated community in Cotton Hill Township, Sangamon County, Illinois, United States, in the rural center of the state.
 It is part of the Springfield, Illinois Metropolitan Statistical Area.

-Location
+Geography

 New City is widely recognized by local residents as being the small area surrounding the intersection of County Highway 40 (recognized as Cardinal Hill Road/New City-Pawnee Road) and County Highway 37 (recognized as New City-Chatham/New City-Sangchris).
 It is located a short distance from Rochester, Illinois and the much larger Springfield, Illinois.
 Most residents who live in or near New City have Rochester, IL mailing addresses under the zip code "62563".
 Some residents living to the south of the town are under the Pawnee mailing system.